QuentinRa/blog.quentinra.dev/info/css/index.md

     cursor: pointer; /* change cursor to "click"=pointer cursor */
     outline: none; /* for button, outline shown on focus */

-    /** content is too big and a little space, how should we handle the overflow?
+    /** content is too big and the size is not enough, how should we handle the overflow?
      */
     overflow:hidden; /* hide */